Stability of Objective Structures: General Criteria and Applications: Proofs

 \subsection{A sufficient condition for a local minimum}

-We now prove that, in case $d_1\in\{0,1,d\}$, stable critical points are local minima of the energy functional.
-In the following $\RR\subset\G$ is a finite set with Property~$\proptwo$.
+We prove Theorem~\ref{Theorem:local-min}.
+In the following $\RR\subset\G$ is an admissible neighborhood range of $\id$.
 We first notice that the space $\Uiso\RR$ of infinitesimally rigid displacements of $\RR$ is indeed the tangent space at the identity mapping to the space of nonlinearly rigid deformations. \begin{Proposition} There exists an open neighborhood $U\subset\E(d)$ of $\id$ such that the set